Naimad1CZ/LeapingElements/README.md

 executable JAR file ‘LeapingElements.jar’.
 It requires Java 8, so download Java if you can’t open the
 file:
 https://www.java.com/en/download/

-Note: if you are a developer and have higher version of Java installed, make sure that you use java version 1.8.0_ 251 to open it (check by running ‘java -version’)
+Note: if you are a developer and have higher version of Java installed, make sure that you use java version 1.8.0_ 251 to open it (check by running `java -version`)

+Note for Linux and Mac users: this game uses `Segoe Print`, `Segoe Script` and `Segoe Script Bold` fonts, so make sure you have them installed so you get better experience.

 ## Main Menu
 After launching the game, you will see the Main Menu.
-Here you can choose to play a level by clicking on it, load your own level from .tmx file, or see credits.
+Here you can choose to play a level by clicking on it, load your own level from `.tmx` file, or see credits.

 ## Controls
 In the the levels itself, you control 2 characters – Ice hero (with arrows) and Fire hero (with